Christonikos/Electrocardiography/README.md

 -Code structure

-The analysis is done in 5 different steps, each assigned to a separate script.
+The analysis is done in :five: different steps, each assigned to a separate script.
 To launch the analysis use the MAKEFILE and simply type in your terminal:
 ```
 make main
 ```